 The German town of Hameln continues to re-enact the legend of the Rattenfänger, known in English as the Pied Piper, each weekend during the summer.
 A number of musicians have assumed the role of the piper since the 1950s, playing flute, oboe, or clarinet.

 Since 1979 the role of the Rattenfänger has been played by the Pennsylvania-born clarinetist Michael Boyer, who performs on one of two U.S.-made metal clarinets: a Gladiator model from the 1930s or an American Standard model from the 1920s, both made by the H.N.
 White company of Cleveland, Ohio.

 This according to “Hamelin’s Pied Piper: An unexpected American connection” by James Gillespie (The clarinet XLI/3 [June 2014] pp. 56–60).
-Above and below, Mr. Boyer’s summer job.
+Below, Mr. Boyer’s summer job.